 Instead, every time you upload an image to Lightroom, you should aim to carry out the same set of steps each time.
 This way you know where your images are, you have a SYSTEM for finding them again, and you know exactly what to do to your image at each juncture.

-To help you out with this, I've created a checklist that you can download which gives you a framework to work to.
-You can see what order to do things in, and what you should be doing next at any point!
-Just click on the image below to download and get your own workflow in place today.
+To help you out with this, inside your Lightroom Starter Kit is an editing checklist that you can download which gives you a framework to work to.
+You can see what order to do things in, and what you should be doing next at any point.
+Just click on the image below to download and get your own workflow in place today!

 3. Not Organising Your Photos From The Start